The Holodomor as Genocide

 Many of the resources listed on this website discuss the genocide question; here is a selection of articles, books and a documentary film that specifically focus on the topic.
-For links to laws and the US Famine Commission reports, see: Reference, Government Reports, Laws: Part B. Most Holodomor educational resources also include a discussion of the Holodomor as genocide related to the UN convention on Genocide or to Stanton’s stages of genocide: Holodomor Resources for Teachers.
+For links to laws and the US Famine Commission reports, see: Reference, Government Reports, Laws: Part B. Most Holodomor educational resources also include a discussion of the Holodomor as genocide related to the UN convention on Genocide or to Stanton’s stages of genocide.

 Key Genocide Documents:

 ~ Convention on the Prevention and Punishment of the Crime of Genocide, Adopted by Resolution 260 (III) A of the United Nations General Assembly on 9 December 1948.

 Complete, clearly presented text as displayed on the Organization of American States (OAS) website.
 To see the primary source document: Original UN presentation with notes and signatories.

 ~ The Ten Stages of Genocide, by Gregory H. Stanton.
 Genocide Watch.
 2013.

 ~ “Soviet Genocide in the Ukraine” by Raphael Lemkin, 1953.
 Original paper located in the Raphael Lemkin Papers archive, New York Public Library.
 Lemkin, who coined the word genocide and authored the UN Convention on Genocide, asserts from the outset that “the classic example of the Soviet genocide” is the “destruction of the Ukrainian nation.”
 After laying out a clear description of the 4 pronged attack against the Ukrainian people: destruction of its intelligentsia, its spiritual leadership, its farmers, and its ethnic unity, he concludes “This is not simply a case of mass murder.
 It is a case of genocide, of the destruction, not of individuals only, but of a culture and a nation.”